Batu Caves: Religious site

-The similarity of the entrance to the cave structure to a vel (a spear) wielded by the deity Murugan is said to have inspired Thamboosamy to build a temple.
-The Subramanian Swamy temple is located in the largest cave in the complex.
-Initially, the hill has to be climbed on foot to reach the shrine.
-In 1920, wooden steps were installed to enable the pilgrims to reach the temple.
-In the 1930s, the stairs began to show signs of wear and a decision was made to build concrete steps on the southern side of the cave complex.
-In 1940, 272 concrete steps were constructed, which exist to date.
-In August 2018, the steps were re-painted with each set of particular number of steps painted in a different color.
+The Subramanian Swamy temple, dedicated to Murugan, is located in the largest cave in the complex.
+The similarity of the cave entrance to a vel (a divine spear wielded by Murugan) is said to have inspired Thamboosamy to build a temple.
+Initially, the hill had to be climbed on foot to reach the temple, and wooden steps were installed in 1920 to enable the pilgrims to reach the temple.
+In the 1930s, the wooden stairs started showing signs of deterioration and a plan was made to build concrete steps on the southern side of the cave complex.
+In 1940, 272 concrete steps were constructed under the initial proposal of Ramachandra Naidu in the 1930s, which exist to date.
+In August 2018, the steps were re-painted with each set consisting of a particular number of steps painted in a different color.
 In 2024, plans were unveiled to build a multi-purpose hall in the foothills and an escalator to the temple.